The debate on the use of ice bath, or cold water immersion (CWI), rages on with many pundits claiming it is good and others claiming it is not.

-The key word here is fatigue.
+The key word here is FATIGUE.

 The argument is further complicated in team sports where skill, tactics and pre-planned moves need to be coached on the training pitch.
 In these sports the coach will want the players to be mentally alert and physically prepared to benefit fully from the coaching session, not hobbling around only partially recovered from the previous day’s training.
-In this instance, there may be a conflict of interest where the fitness coach is trying to maximise adaptation while the team coach wants the players recovered sufficiently to benefit fully from the training session, therefore, CWI may be restricted rather than eliminated to cater for both objectives.
+In this instance, there may be a conflict of interest where the fitness coach is trying to maximize adaptation while the team coach wants the players recovered sufficiently to benefit fully from the training session.
+Therefore CWI may be restricted rather than eliminated to cater for both objectives.

 So is CWI good or bad?

 The answer of this ‘ice bath debate’ depends on the part of the season and the main objective of the current training regime.
 In the competitive phase of the season, CWI will help minimize fatigue and aid recovery thereby improving performance and lowering the risk of injury.
 In the pre-season or power-building phase of training CWI may adversely affect the adaptive response.